 Traditional linen (or burlap) – pretty for use as part of the design, project doesn’t have to fill the entire area (since fabric is pretty), stiffer material, doesn’t hold yarn as well, fabric strands don’t move as easily

 Rug warp – same in color as Monks cloth, stiffer fabric, doesn’t hold yarn as well as Monks cloth

-For a more in-depth look at Foundation Fabrics, visit the Foundation Fabrics blog post by clicking here.
+For a more in-depth look at Foundation Fabrics, watch the rundown on my YouTube channel:

 1. Wooden embroidery hoops – pretty end product, fabric becomes loose easily (this can be fixed by preparing the frame before starting, pulling fabric as tight as possible, trimming fabric and hot gluing to the hoop, if this is done fabric will not slip)

 2. Plastic no slip embroidery hoops – Holds fabric well, pulls fabric tight, cannot use to display work after done (not cost efficient and not very pretty), can transfer work to another frame when completed.

 3. Wooden frames – fabric has to be stapled or tacked to frame, can leave in frame for completed project, can also transfer to another frame or made into something else (like a pillow), staples or tacks hold fabric tightly.
 Wooden frames can be as easy as buying an artist painting canvas, removing the canvas material and then using the wood frame in your project.
 There are also stretcher bars available that can be assembled by hand.